WORKING PAPERS

 This paper was previously circulated under the title: "Do Mutual Funds Keep Their Promises?"

-Accepted, Journal of Financial Economics
+Forthcoming, Journal of Financial Economics

 What characteristics of mutual funds do investors care about?
 In addition to performance and fees, we show that investors exhibit a clear preference for managers who adhere to the strategies they describe in their prospectuses.
 Capital flows respond negatively when funds diverge from the average holdings of their text-based strategy peer groups, but positively when they outperform those peer averages.
 We identify this effect using a novel instrumental variables approach, and show that funds face a delicate trade-off between keeping their promises and outperforming their peers who make similar promises.